bfssi-forest-dussault/food_reference_listing/README.rst

     $ # Go to the IP address available here
     $ docker-compose -f local.yml up

-6. Populate the databasew with the helper script.
+6. Populate/initialize the database with the helper script.
+Note that running this script will first delete all rows in all tables of the database.

-    TODO
+    $ docker-compose -f local.yml run --rm django python manage.py shell < food_reference_listing/database/archive_loader/initialize_database.py

 Docker